-1 credit Students must meet with Mrs. Oliver-Carr before the end of the current school year.
+Students must meet with Mrs. Oliver-Carr before the end of the current school year.
 The meeting will be held in June.

-Enrollment in this course is contingent upon the completion of assigned summer work, due July 31st.
+Enrollment in this course is contingent upon the completion of assigned summer work.

 Prerequisite: To be considered for enrollment in AP World History, students must have a mid-year average of 90 or better in their combined English and Social Studies coursework.